 I hope so.
 And if so, then perhaps you’ll consider sticking around to see what this next phase of my career brings.
 It’s a big gamble, but I walked into my office last Monday morning for my first full week of exclusively writing, I opened the blinds, and I felt something I’ve only felt one other time in my life: this is right.
 The last time I had that certainty, my next words were “I do”, and my fiancée became my wife.

 This is my dream.
 Just to do this thing that I’ve always done, putting words in order, keystroke by keystroke.
-I’m actively seeking opportunities to support myself with my writing (commissioning editors of magazines, do get in touch), and I’m looking forward to sharing a novel with you later this year.
+I’m actively seeking opportunities to support myself with my writing (commissioning editors of magazines, do get in touch), and I’m looking forward to sharing a novel with you soon.
 “Looking forward to” in the terrified sense, of course.

 You can help, too.
 This is certainly the right time, because I’m taking a big risk - I won’t lie to you about that.
 I’ve had some sleepless nights and I’ll have a few more, but I feel alive.

 If you’ve ever enjoyed a piece of my writing, or benefited from some of my open source code, or even just laughed at one of my tweets, I just want to let you know that you can provide a tiny bit of assistance by becoming a patron of my writing.
 The amount is up to you.
 If you have ever wanted to support what I do, dear reader, please consider doing so now.

 This is a huge step for me, and I hope you’ll come along for the ride.
 I’ve been sensible for twenty years, and now I think it’s time to be true to myself.
 2014 is going to be my year of the written word.
 I dearly hope it’ll be the first of many.